 The photograph above shows a posterior view of the fossil paired with a drawing of the complete left femur modeled after that of Daspletosaurus torosus.
 (Credit: Peecook and Sidor [CC-BY])

 In Oregon, there is only one Mesozoic dinosaur fossil on record, and the record is sadly sketchy.
-The single bone, the sacrum, is from some kind of hadrosaurid, or duck-billed dinosaur like the one illustrated above.
+The single bone, the sacrum, is from some kind of hadrosaurid, or duck-billed dinosaur.
 A paleontologist named David Taylor collected the fossil from a sandstone outcrop above the surf at Cape Sebastian in 1995.
 Although the find was documented by a television crew, it seems Taylor never formally described the fossil and nor did he place it in a public repository.
 Peecook and Sidor could find no such records and neither could I.

 The First Dinosaur from Washington State and a Review of Pacific Coast Dinosaurs from North America.
 Peecook BR, Sidor CA PLoS ONE (2015)